 \section{Introduction}

 Understanding the nature of steady and unsteady solutions to the Navier--Stokes equations is crucial for both theoretical analysis and practical applications.
-This study is motivated by the need to bridge the gap between experimental observations and rigorous mathematical analysis in questions of bifurcation.
+This study is motivated by the need to bridge the gap between experimental observations and rigorous mathematical analysis regarding the questions of bifurcation.
 We focus on numerical methods to study the behavior of solutions to the Navier--Stokes equations.
-Besides its relevance for applications, our investigation is also relevant for the mathematical analysis of fluid mechanics, as the questions of stability and uniqueness still remain a~substantial open problem; see \cref{ssec:theory}.
+Besides its relevance for applications, our investigation is also relevant for the mathematical analysis of fluid mechanics, where stability and uniqueness still remain substantial open problems.

-A~key observation from our numerical experiments on the Sch\"{a}fer--Turek benchmark (2D flow around an asymmetrically placed cylinder in a~narrow channel; see \cref{fig:turek_geometry}) is that changes in the nature of solution are driven by essentially upstream dynamics.
-Although flow visualizations may suggest that the changes originate at the tip of the vortex wake, which would be a~downstream effect, our findings indicate that the impulse for change has its roots in the obstacle itself.
-These insights challenge common assumptions and highlight the need for a~more detailed mathematical understanding of solution structures.